 Both children and adults can benefit from sealants, but the earlier you get them, the better.

-Your first molars appear around age 6, and second molars break through around age 12.
+Your first molars appear around age 6, and your second molars break through around age 12.
 Sealing these teeth as soon as they come through can keep them cavity-free from the start, which helps save time and money in the long run.

 Ask your dentist if sealants are a good option for you and your family.